mldunn/nessus-api/README.md

 returns json object in the form of

         {
-            configurations: <array of matching configurations>,
+            configurations: <array of configurations for the page>,
-            startIndex: <startIndex>,
+            startIndex: <index/position of first item on page - relative to the entire set of items>,
-            endIndex: <endIndex>,
+            endIndex: <index/position of last item on page - relative to the entire set of items>,
             pageSize: <number of items per page>,
             pageNum: <the page number being returned>,
-            totalItems: <total nunber of items in all pages>
+            totalItems: <total number of items in enitre set of items>
         }

 #### create